PPKFS/mtgconvert/README.md

 **Config file syntax**

-Three headings: SET_REPLACE, NAME_REPLACE, NAME_SET_REPLACE.
-These contain replacement rules for all names of a card, all editions, or specific name/edition pairs respectively.
+Four headings: SET_REPLACE, NAME_REPLACE, NAME_SET_REPLACE, NAME_NUMEBR_REPLACE.
+These contain replacement rules for all names of a card, all editions, specific name/edition pairs, or alt-art-same-number cards respectively.

 A replacement rule for SET_REPLACE or NAME_REPLACE is of the format: